Loading...

 Where possible, we encourage all motorists to avoid driving in the zone when in operation.
 If driving in the zone, we ask that you do so at no more than 5mph.

-• The School Street will make it easier for Blue Badge holders to access the school by reducing traffic outside the school gates.
-Those holding a Blue Badge will be exempt from the restrictions but should still avoid parking on school ‘keep clear’ zigzag markings.
-We will ask that Blue Badge holders display their Blue Badge clearly in the windscreen of their vehicle.
+• School Streets makes it easier for Blue Badge holders to access the school by reducing traffic outside the school gates.
+Those holding a valid Blue Badge are exempt from the restrictions but should still avoid parking on school ‘keep clear’ zigzag markings.
+We ask that Blue Badge holders display their Blue Badge clearly in the windscreen of their vehicle and they may be stopped and asked to confirm their details on some occasions.

 • We ask people with additional access requirements and those with disabilities to contact the Bristol School Streets team to discuss any personal access needs as they may be eligible for an exemption permit.